 — Senator Bob Casey (@SenBobCasey) May 12, 2017

 Senator Casey also cosponsors several pieces of pending justice reforms like:

 - Sentencing Reform and Corrections Act – would decrease prison population by reducing minimum sentencing, especially for non-violent offenses

 - Fair Chance Act – would “ban the box” by preventing federal employers from asking about criminal records on job applications

 - Youth PROMISE Act – would help local communities introduce preventative programs that keep children safe and out of trouble

 Despite some exciting progress towards a safer and fairer PA, there’s still much work to be done.
-We need to put more Democrats in office this November so we can accelerate reform and overcome “tough on crime” Republican obstruction.
+We need to put local Democrats—judges, commissioners, district attorneys, and the like—in office this November so we can accelerate reform and overcome “tough on crime” Republican obstruction.

 Sign up here to receive PA Dems’ email updates on what we’re doing, who we’re fighting for, and how you can support Democratic progress.

 Donate here to elect Democrats who will fight for criminal justice reform.